meltingcore/bg/food-court/quick-reference.md

 ### Recipe Cards

-Recipe cards represent dishes that players can cook and serve for points.
-They vary in complexity and scoring potential:
+Recipe cards represent dishes that players can cook and serve to attract customers.
+They vary in complexity and potential:

-- **Easy:** Requires 1 Primary Ingredient — worth 1 VP.
+- **Easy:** Requires 1 Primary Ingredient — base value 1.
-- **Normal:** Requires 1 Primary + 1 Secondary Ingredient — worth 2 VP.
+- **Normal:** Requires 1 Primary + 1 Secondary Ingredient — base value 2.
-- **Hard:** Requires 1 Primary + 2 Secondary Ingredients — worth 4 VP.
+- **Hard:** Requires 1 Primary + 2 Secondary Ingredients — base value 4.

 ### Drink Cards

-Drink cards gives VP but unlike recipes, drinks require no ingredients and can be played at any time as long as their condition is met and there is at least once customer in the player's queue.
+Drinks require no ingredients and can be played when their requirement is in place.
+When played, attract all customers from the player's queue.
+Drink cards stay in play and activate (attract all customers from the player's queue) each time their requirement is met.

 ### Event Cards

-Event cards provide one-time strategic effects that can impact any player's queue and can be played at any time.
+Event cards provide one-time strategic effects that can impact any player's queue.
 They are:

-- **Complaint:** Discards a customer from any queue.
+- **Complaint:** Discard 1 customer from any queue.
-- **Promotion:** Swaps 2 customers from any two queues.
+- **Promotion:** Swap 2 customers between any two players’ queues.
-- **Discount:** Allows a player to attract a customer from the central queue, ignoring its requirements and the limit of attracting only 1 customer per turn.
+- **Discount:** Attract 1 customer from your own queue without serving.

 ### Customer Cards

-Customer must be attracted so that players can serve them and score points.
-They are drawn from a shared central queue and added to individual player queues when their requirements are met.
-Each customer increases the player’s serving capacity and grant various effects.

-- Players may attract 1 customer per turn (unless using a Discount event card).
-- Players may have a maximum of 3 customers in their personal queue.
-- Customer effects that are not ongoing only activate if at least one recipe is served to them.
-- Customer effects that are ongoing apply immediately when the card is put in play and are active immediately and while the customer remains in the queue.
-- Customer effects do not stack if duplicated.
+Customers show base value (1–4) to attract in a single turn and extra requirement icons for bonus value at end of game.
+Queue limit is 2 (Tableware → 3).
+At start of your turn take 1 from center; if your queue empties during your turn, draw 1 at the end.
+Also at the end of turn: if queue is at limit, pass leftmost to the left.

 ### Ability Card